svankik/acrira/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.9 =
+* Fixed the bug with publish pages not being managed correctly
+* Fixed the bug with getting correct post from the list of posts
+* Significantly enhanced AAM UI security
+* Added ability to toggle default term for any post type
+* Added ability to assign multiple roles per user

+= 5.8.3 =
+* Fixed the bug with multi-lingual support
+* Fixed the bug with LIMIT option that escaped quotes in the message
+* Fixed the bug with managing access to Access Policies
+* Added support for aam_edit_policy, aam_read_policy, aam_delete_policy, aam_delete_policies, aam_edit_policies, aam_edit_other_policies, aam_publish_policies capabilities
+* Refactored Default Category functionality (moved it to Plus Package extension)
+* Added support for the nav_menu_meta_box_object hook to filter posts on Menu Builder page
+* Extend Access Policy with more features

 = 5.8.2 =
 * Fixed numerous bugs with access control for media